-SharePoint disk space management through HostPilot
+SharePoint disk space management through HostPilot® Control Panel

-- Upgrade SharePoint Package.
-This can be done on the HostPilot > Users & Services > SharePoint page.
+To do that, navigate to the HostPilot > Users & Services > SharePoint page.
 Click the Upgrade SharePoint Package button in the SharePoint Settings section, choose a package and click the Change SharePoint Package button.

 To find out the disk space occupied by the site: